 Suppose we have two drivers: Abby and Brian.
 Abby stops at a stop sign and prepares to turn left onto a busier road with no stop sign.
-She looks both ways multiple times, and decides to make her turn when the road seems to be clear.
+Without paying full attention to traffic conditions, she decides to make her turn.
 Meanwhile, Brian barrels down the road 20 miles per hour over the speed limit.
-He’s unable to slow down and slams into Abby’s car.
+He's unable to slow down and slams into Abby's car.

 Here, both parties share some of the fault: Brian definitely should not have been speeding, but Abby should have been a bit more attentive and cautious before making her turn.
 So who is responsible?

 Some states split the blame -- and the responsibility for paying damages -- by using “comparative negligence" theories.
 These theories say recovery for damages will be reduced by the percentage of fault attributable to them.
 This situation is often referred to as "apportionment of fault" or "allocation of fault."

 Suppose Abby sues Brian and claims that she suffered damages of $100,000.
 Assume further that the jury finds that Abby's own negligence contributed to the accident by 30 percent and Brian's negligence contributed by 70 percent.
 If the jury agrees that damages are worth $100,000, Abby would only be able to recover $70,000 (or $100,000 reduced by 30 percent caused by her own negligence).
 If, conversely, Abby's negligence were found to have contributed 70 percent to the accident, she could only recover $30,000 for the 30 percent fault for which Brian was responsible.